WORKFORCE WEEKEND IS A NEW WAY TO LOOK AT JOB RECRUITMENT IN HUMBOLDT COUNTY

 To address these issues, Arcata Economic Development Corporation, with a grant from US Bank, is proposing a new approach to recruitment.
 Workforce Weekend is an experiment that is part Match.com, part job fair.
 The program will consist of three main parts including an online catalog of organizational profiles for those businesses interested in seeking quality employees; an application that is more aptitude driven than skills driven for those businesses that say, “I can teach the skills for the job if I have the right fit”; and a weekend of interviews between employers and applicants, whether or not a job is immediately available.
 The idea is that companies and employees will be better matched, and a line of communication will be established for potential future jobs making placements more successful.

 This is a free program for employers.
 There are three requirements: First, fill out a business profile form that will be used to create the online profile.
-To request an application, email email@example.com.
+To request an application, email firstname.lastname@example.org.
 Second, look at applications as they come in and schedule interviews with potential matches during Workforce Weekend.
-Finally, agree to interview qualified applicants on one weekend.
+Finally, agree to interview qualified applicants on the first weekend in March.
 Businesses are not required for interview anybody who doesn’t seem like a fit.